 Radiation Therapy Readings, Writing, and Research

 This course introduces radiation therapy students to the language of radiation therapy and professional issues in the field by the use of selected readings.
 The Radiation Therapy Writing in the Major program will be introduced along with the types of writing practiced in the field.
 Students will learn basic research techniques and begin to apply them to their professional education.
 This course is designed to be taken concurrently with RT 310.
-Prerequisite: ENG 110 or ENG 112; MTH 145; concurrent enrollment in RT 310; admission to Radiation Therapy Program.
+Prerequisite: ENG 110 or ENG 112; STAT 145; concurrent enrollment in RT 310; admission to Radiation Therapy Program.
 Offered Fall.